Consensys/teku/README.md

 ## Run in Interop Mode

-An interop script is provided to create a network with Artemis and a number of other clients.
+An interop script is provided to create a network with Teku and a number of other clients.

 ### Prereqs: